Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

 The word "subjunctive," as used to denote a grammatical mood, derives directly from the Latin "modus subjunctivus."
 This, in turn, is a translation from the original Greek term "hypotaktike enklisis" (subordinated mood/mode).
 In Greek, the subjunctive is almost exclusively used in subordinate clauses (hence the "sub" in subjunctive).

 The earliest known usage of the term "subjunctive" in English dates from the 16th century.
-Nowadays, this mood is used only sporadically in English.
+Nowadays, this mood or mode is used only sporadically in English.
 But in Italian, as a language based on Latin, it is used quite a bit.
 Of course, given that language is in continual evolution, nowadays, people dispense with the subjunctive some of the time, especially in informal speech, as you will discover in watching Yabla videos.
 Not everyone uses correct grammar all the time.

 banner3 PLACEHOLDER